PHP 8.4.2 Released!

 Return Values

-Returns an ODBC result identifier containing the information or false on failure.
+Returns an ODBC result object containing the information or false on failure.

 The result set has the following columns: